"Our already fragile ethical values are in a process of degradation"

 Tax avoidance in the world and in Brazil

 Data obtained by investigative journalists from the ProPublica organization and released in April by The New York Times and The Guardian, not necessarily lawfully extracted from the IRS (the United States Internal Revenue), show that 24 of the largest American fortunes paid an effective tax rate average income tax of 3,4% between 2014 and 2018.
 One of them had an equity increase of US$ 18 billion in a given year and not only did not pay a penny of tax, but also aggressively asked for a refund of US$ 4 one thousand dollars.
 It looks more like a mockery.

 Here, an individual who makes an investment in an investment fund in Brazil collects tax.
 However, if he does so in a tax haven, he does not pay tax.
 What behavior am I inducing?
 "Apply in tax haven, which is better than doing here."
 But only those who manage to invest in the tax haven are the great fortunes.
 It is an overt regressive focus.

-ETCO represents a very special trench in defending a fair business environment, in which competition prevails and not cleverness, and in facing competition ethics problems, especially those arising from taxation.
-The success has been partial, because there are powerful antagonistic interests and also because we appreciate self-deception.
+ETCO represents a very special trench in Advocacy for a fair business environment, in which competition prevails rather than cleverness, and in dealing with problems of competition ethics, especially those arising from taxation.
+Success has been partial, because there are powerful antagonistic interests and also because we enjoy self-deception.

 One example is embezzlement, smuggling, in the tobacco sector, which stems from the belief that increasing the tax burden will reduce consumption.
 Nobody can.
 I'm not defending smoking, but my reasoning is the following: what should not be done must be prohibited, without the use of indirect mechanisms to induce certain behaviors.